Staff privacy notice

 - our employees, agents and contractors where there is a valid reason for them receiving the information

-- professional and regulatory bodies in relation to the confirmation of conduct, including complaints, job description and information provided as part of the recruitment process
+- professional and regulatory bodies in relation service reviews and the confirmation of conduct, including complaints, job description and information provided as part of the recruitment process

 - government departments and agencies where we have a statutory obligation to provide information, like HMRC and the Department of Health